Home » Food tips » Cooking 101 » Learn How to Cook Asparagus like a Pro

 What To Serve With Asparagus

-Vegetable bhuna with asparagus: Cook butternut squash in a curry sauce made with a delicious curry base sauce and bursting with spices.
+Go veggie with homemade lentil and vegetable shepherd’s pie topped with mashed potatoes and asparagus on the side.
+Cook vegetable bhuna, a butternut squash dish in a curry sauce bursting with spices.
 Serve with a side of sautéed or roasted asparagus.

 This article originally appeared on Food Drink Life.

-I have had asparagus cooked for me before and really enjoyed it, but at home I have had it come out mushy and limp or tough and flavorless.
+1. I have had asparagus cooked for me before and really enjoyed it, but at home I have had it come out mushy and limp or tough and flavorless.
 These tips were great!